 LED Liquid Cooling Conclusions

-This thermal CFD project gives a practical example of a CAD design that can be numerically tested as a digital prototyping method.
+This LED cooling CFD project gives a practical example of a CAD design that can be numerically tested as a digital prototyping method.
 This type of simulation can predict the junction temperature of a COB LED, liquid-cooled with a water cooling block.
 The temperature values give important indications when it comes to assessing the overall lifespan, reliability, and lumen maintenance of the device.

-The results show that the temperature at the contact face between the copper LED board and the cooling block has satisfactory cooling conditions at 36.15°C (temperature max 40°C recommended).
+The LED cooling results show that the temperature at the contact face between the copper LED board and the cooling block has satisfactory cooling conditions at 36.15°C (temperature max 40°C recommended).
 The temperature could potentially be lowered, and the design overall improved, by using a more thermally conductive material for the cooling block, for instance.
 This would improve further the lifespan and lumen maintenance of the COB LEDs.
 Improvement of hydraulic power consumption can be made in order to reduce the energy consumption of the device by eliminating recirculation zones.

 - Cloud-Based Battery Thermal Management for Electric Vehicles